Help us improve your experience.

 Insights Provides a direct link to the WAN Edge Insights page.

-The Topology format presents the same information as the List view.
-For example, if you hover over the LD_CUP_SRX_1 device, you'll see the same information that displayed in the List view.
+The Topology format presents the same information as the List view when you hover over the device name.
+Hover your mouse or click on the device name to get more detailed information in the topology view.

 Figure 3: WAN Edges Topology View WAN Edges Topology View

-On both the List and Topology view, selecting your WAN edge device (LD_CUP_SRX_1 in this example) brings you to its Device Information page.
+On both the List and Topology view, selecting your WAN edge device brings you to its Device Information page.
 The Device Information page provides different categories of monitoring information for your WAN edge device.

 Figure 4: WAN Edges Device Information Page WAN Edges Device Information Page

-The first thing you’ll notice on the Device Information Page are details about the WAN edge device you selected, (LD_CUP_SRX_1 in our figure).
+The first thing you’ll notice on the Device Information Page are details about the WAN edge device you selected, (LD_CUP_SRX_11 in the figure).
 The information includes a graphical front view of the device ports and baseline status information such as CPU and memory utilization.

 Figure 5: WAN Edges Device Information - Interfaces WAN Edges Device Information - Interfaces